 - Yuhui Chai is collaborating on visual layer VASO since January 2018 using VASO regarding flickering frequencies across cortical depth in visual cortex.
 Yuhui did a comparison study of VASO and GE-BOLD in 3-6 participants.
 He sees that the VASO layer profiles look very similar compared to BOLD.
 They only differ in the most superficial layers.

-- Markus Barth and Saskia Bollman had a meeting with me in April 2018 regarding high-resolution VASO in the visual cortex.
-I don’t know how far they have come.
-But I want to thank them for pushing in this direction too.
+- Markus Barth, Saskia Bollman and colleagues and me had a meeting in April 2018 regarding high-resolution VASO in the visual cortex.
+I believe they have an OHBM abstract 2019 about layer-dependent VASO in visual cortex.
+I want to thank them for pushing in this direction too.

 - Daniel Haenelt and Robert Trampel and received our visual VASO protocols to use it for V2-stripes in Leipzig.